Luckey-Elijah/airline-project/README.md

     - then the display of available seats should be updated as shown in Figure 4
 - if the user types in a seat that is already assigned, the application should say that the selected seat is occupied and ask for another choice.
 - when the program reads data from other text files that contain the seats maps, the data for each seats map should be stored in 2D array of `char` objects of size `10*8`
-- program nust detet all errors and invalid exceptions
+- program nust detete all errors and invalid exceptions
 - you should always return to the menu after completing any operation. the application should not exit until the user chooses the `Exit` option.

 ## Grading Policy